frennkie/otrs_calendar_to_excel/README.md

 current, last and next year are included.

 Only calendar appointments that have a resource assigned will be included.
-Assigning resources it a feature of the commercial OTRS Business Solution edition.
+Assigning resources is a feature of the commercial OTRS Business Solution edition.